 The Sand Fish (Scincus Scincus)

-My own personal favorite creature that populates the sand dunes in the Western Negev.
+My favorite creature that populates the dunes in the Western Negev.
 This peculiar name is due to his ability to move in the sand as if he were swimming in it.
 Adults usually reach 20 cm in length, including the short tail.
-The common skink has developed a peculiar surprise way of dealing with the desert heat: it can dive into soft sand.
+The common skink has developed a peculiar way of dealing with the desert heat: it can dive into the soft sand.
 It does this to prevent overheating (as it is cold-blooded) and whenever it feels threatened, especially by its arch-nemesis: the devil-headed Saharan snake.